vkhatri/chef-repo/README.md

 - chef default environment is _default.
 Unless an environment is declared in /etc/chef/client.rb or in Chef Console for a node, node by default is configured with _default environment.
 - you can create 'n' numbers of environments

-For more information on environment read out "http://docs.opscode.com/essentials_environments.html".
+For more information on environment read out [essentials environments].

 If you have multiple environments likfe production, stage or qa, it is always better to bootstrap the node with the respective environment instead of _default environment.